 2 and 3.
 Weight-loss plateau: Change things in the gym and the kitchen.
 If you are stuck and no longer losing weight at the rate you once were, it can become demoralizing.
 Consider this: Your body is getting used to you at this "new" weight.
 So if you have lost 40 pounds and are stuck for a month with minimal loss and no gaining, your body is saying, "OK, I can be 40 pounds lighter."

-The trick is to change something you have been doing either in the kitchen or in the fitness center.
-Add another form of cardio like biking, elliptical, or rowing to your walking program.
-Maybe pick it up a notch and try some jogging for 1-2 minutes and walking 1-2 minutes intervals during your walks.
-Maybe you need to focus more on your diet again and add some fruits and vegetables high in fiber and stay away from ANY processed sugars.
+The trick is to change something you have been doing, either in the kitchen or the fitness center.
+Add another form of cardio to your walking program.
+Maybe pick it up a notch and try jogging for 1-2 minutes and walking in intervals of 1-2 minutes during your walks.
+Maybe you need to focus more on your diet again, add fruits and vegetables high in fiber and stay away from processed sugars.
 Maybe take away that cheat day for a few weeks and see what happens.
 Regardless, the goal is to make a change when you see things are at a standstill.

 For the remainder of the list, the focus will be on those who already train, but are having issues with seeing performance results:

-7. For the Powerlifter - If you are stuck at a weight for a 1RM (one rep max) for competition or for your own satisfaction, try a few things.
+7. For the powerlifter: If you are stuck at a weight for a 1RM (one rep max) for competition or your own satisfaction, try a few things.
 One, consider a few days off from heavy lifting.
 I found I always came back stronger after 2-3 days of not lifting heavy.
 Maybe mix in a few days of mobility training and light cardio.